Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: APHTZ

 The $T$-$E_b$ phase diagram of APHTZ overlapped by the color contour plot of the angle $\varphi=\arctan P_b/P_a$ between the net polarization vector and the $a$ axis is presented in fig.~\ref{APHTZ-switching}.
-This angle is strictly 90$^\circ$ in the FE-II phase and predominantly small in the FE-I phase, except for a narrow region near the transition line in the vicinity of the tricritical point.
+This angle is strictly 90$^\circ$ in the FE-II phase and predominantly small in the FE-I phase, except for a very narrow region near the transition line in the vicinity of the tricritical point.
 Thus, the switching, as expected according to the scheme in fig.~\ref{APHTZ-model}, is a 90$^\circ$ rotation of the net polarization.

 As one can see, the temperature behavior of the switching field $E_{sw}$ follows that of the spontaneous polarization $P_a$ and order parameter $\eta_0$.
-This is not accidental (derivation of Eqs.~(\ref{APHTZ-esw})-(\ref{APHTZ-tri}) is given in Appendix).
+This is not accidental.
 Thus, for the second order transition (temperatures between $T^*$ and $T_c$) the temperature dependence of $E_{sw}$ is determined by the power law

 giving an explicit connection between the switching field and the spontaneous order parameter $\eta_0$ at these temperatures.
+Derivation of Eq.~(\ref{APHTZ-esw}) and subsequent Eqs. (\ref{APHTZ-Eswsat}) and (\ref{APHTZ-tri}) is given in Appendix.